mozilla-l10n/documentation/products/searchplugins/setup_searchplugins.md

 ### region.properties

-region.properties is stored in `/browser/chrome/browser-region` for Firefox desktop (`/mobile/chrome` for Firefox for Android), and it contains information about the default searchplugin, searchplugins order, and protocol handlers.
+region.properties is stored in `/browser/chrome/browser-region` for Firefox desktop (`/mobile/chrome` for Firefox for Android), and it contains information about searchplugins order and protocol handlers.
 You can use these files as a base:
 * For Firefox desktop [this region.properties model](files/desktop_region.properties).
 * For Firefox for Android [this region.properties model](files/mobile_region.properties).

 A few tips:
-* The default searchplugins is defined in `browser.search.defaultenginename`.
-Unlike `list.json`, here you need to specify the `shortName` attribute included in the XML file, not the filename.
-So, in case of Google, it will be `Google`, not `google`.
 * Make sure to remove non existing searchplugins from `search.order`.
 * If you’re updating an existing file, make sure to not reset the `gecko.handlerService.defaultHandlersVersion` key.
 If, on the other hand, you’re adding a new handler, you will have to increment the existing numeric value.